thesandboxgame/sandbox-smart-contracts/docs/templates/contract.md

 ## Introduction

-*general explanation, context*
+*general explanation and/or context*

 ## Model

-*What is this contract dealing with (asset, sand, merkle tree, meta tx, L2,  etc) ?
+*What is this contract dealing with (asset, sand, merkle tree, meta tx, L2, etc)?
-What are the features (asset is an ERC1155, etc) of those entities ?*
+What are the features (asset is an ERC1155, etc) of those entities?*

 ### Entity 1 (ie: Asset)